-What This Means for Public Accommodations, Public Entities, Architects and Designers
+Effect on Public Entities, Architects and Designers

-Prior to making modifications to existing public facilities and public accommodations, entities may want to evaluate whether they are obligated to comply with the new regulations or the 1991 Standards.
-Because the new regulations become effective six months after their publication in the Federal Register, but new construction and alterations will not be required to comply with the new regulations until 18 months after the publication, entities will have a 12-month window where they can select which aspects of the 1991 Standards or the new regulations and ADA/ABA Accessibility Guidelines they choose to follow when making modifications to existing facilities or engaging in new construction.
+Prior to making modifications to existing public facilities and public accommodations, entities should evaluate whether it would be more favorable to comply with the 2010 Standards or the 1991 Standards.
+Because new construction and alterations will not be required to comply with the 2010 Standards until March 15, 2012, entities will have a window where they can apply the 1991 Standards or the 2010 Standards when making modifications to existing facilities or engaging in new construction.

-The adoption of the revised ADA/ABA Accessibility Guidelines may be helpful for architects and designers, because the new standards have been harmonized with the model building code (International Building Code and ICC/ANSI A117.1) referenced by many U.S. states, including Pennsylvania and New York.
-Therefore, if a designer complies with the state building code's accessibility requirements, they will likely-for the most part and with some exceptions-achieve compliance with federal accessibility requirements under the ADA.
+The adoption of the revised ADA/ABA Accessibility Guidelines may be helpful for architects and designers, because the new standards have been harmonized with the model building code - International Building Code and ICC/ANSI A117.1 - referenced by many U.S. states, including Pennsylvania and New York.
+Therefore, if a designer complies with the state building code's accessibility requirements, he or she will likely - for the most part and with some exceptions - achieve compliance with federal accessibility requirements under the ADA.
 This is in contrast to the 1991 Standards, where some of the accessibility requirements were in conflict with those required by the model building code.
 The adoption of the revised ADA/ABA Accessibility Guidelines by the DOJ may make designing accessible facilities in compliance with both state and federal requirements less challenging.

-Public entities and public accommodations seeking to assess and reduce their potential exposure to lawsuits under title II and title III of the ADA may wish to consider working with legal counsel and accessibility professionals to modify existing policies to comply with the new regulations.
-They may also want to consider the impact of the new regulations and the ADA/ABA Accessibility Guidelines when making decisions about potential modifications to existing facilities or new construction.
+State and local governmental entities and public accommodations seeking to assess and reduce their potential exposure to lawsuits under Title II and Title III of the ADA should consider working with legal counsel and accessibility professionals to modify existing policies to comply with the new regulations.
+They also should consider the impact of the new regulations and the ADA/ABA Accessibility Guidelines when assessing the plans for and the timing and costs of potential modifications to existing facilities or new construction.